 Work with Me

-My specialty is helping the writer recognize and develop their own voice.
-If you are not sure what a writer’s ‘voice’ is, read a few paragraphs of any Great Writer and you will find out.
-Oddly, it can be very difficult to discover one’s unique voice — or, you can have it at age 14 and lose it at 20 and find it again at 40.
-It’s a little like Henry James’ writing about anger.
+My specialty is recognizing a writer’s strengths and developing voice and focus.
+Oddly, it can be very difficult to discover one’s own unique voice — or, you can have it at age 14 and lose it at 20 and find it again at 40.
+It is a little like Henry James’ writing about anger.
 As Osmond tells Isabel Archer in Portrait of a Lady: “you don’t lose your temper, you find it — and that must be beautiful.”
 I can work with you for a few hours or a year — as long as it takes.
-And if you have more than one voice, that works too.
-At the least, you’ll be a better writer.
+At the very least, you’ll be a better writer.

 Here are a few people I have worked with and their publications: